-Chronic kidney disease (CKD) is defined as renal impairment greater than 3 months duration that results in an estimated glomerular filtration rate (eGFR) < 60ml/min/1.73m2.
-CKD is classified into 5 stages based on the eGFR (Table 1).
-CKD is a world-wide health problem with rising incidence and prevalence.
-CKD, especially in the early stages is often asymptomatic; thus, the actual prevalence may be even higher than estimated.
+Chronic kidney disease (CKD) is defined as renal impairment for greater than 3 months duration that results in an estimated glomerular filtration rate $(eGFR) < 60ml/min/1.73m^2$.
+CKD is classified into 5 stages based on the eGFR (Table 1) and albuminuria category (Table 2).
+CKD is a worldwide health problem with a rising incidence and prevalence.
+CKD, especially in the early stages, is often asymptomatic; thus, the actual prevalence may be even higher than estimated.
 End stage renal disease (ESRD) is defined as needing dialysis or transplant, and the prevalence and incidence of ESRD have doubled over the past 10 years (1).
 The annual mortality rate of dialysis patients is greater than 20%.
 The burden of co-morbidities and the cost of caring for CKD patients is high, and thus a major focus is increased screening and early detection of CKD when interventions to delay or prevent progression to ESRD may be effective.
 There are multiple causes of CKD with the most common causes in Westernized nations being hypertension and diabetes; however, a wide range of etiologies including infectious, auto-immune, genetic, obstructive, and ischemic injury are all prevalent.
-There are ethnic differences in susceptibility with increased prevalence in Mexican-Americans and non-Hispanic blacks compared to Caucasians (2).